CPG brands have faced a new set of challenges when it comes to planning budgets and allocating money for marketing initiatives this past year.

 COVID-19 has made shopper marketing professionals question their strategies.
 To spend or not to spend?
 What's the best way to reach consumers in meaningful ways during a pandemic?
-As we head into the holidays and the new year, it's crucial that brands determine how they're going to market their products while adapting to change in a fluctuating landscape.
+As we head into the second half of the year, it's crucial that brands determine how they're going to market their products while adapting to change in a fluctuating landscape.

-Here we'll review financial decisions that brands are making, break down in-store marketing trends that are worth trying during COVID-19, and give you suggestions for optimizing your campaigns as we head into 2021.
+Here we'll review financial decisions that brands are making, break down in-store marketing trends that are worth trying during COVID-19, and give you suggestions for optimizing your campaigns.

 How brands are thinking about their budgets

 Shopper marketers will no doubt be affected by budget cuts at a national level, but their current focus is figuring out:

 - How are consumers interacting with products in stores?

 This helps them understand what in-store strategies they can continue to leverage and their optimal product placement.

 For example, you can't really do sampling (free samples) right now because of COVID-19.

 For key accounts (retailers) who are testing BOPIS (buy online, pick up in-store), how many customers are leveraging this, and how do you reach them?